NexusInstruments/Chronology/README.md

 Chronology
 ==========
-A Wildstar LUA library to format localized date and time objects
+A Wildstar LUA library to format date and time objects as localized strings.

 Usage
 =====